 What Is an Anxiety Attack?

-It would be extremely helpful for you to know what exactly an anxiety attack is ?
 An anxiety attack is not quite the same thing as a panic attack.
 A panic attack can come on really quite suddenly.
 People who experience an anxiety attack do usually know that their anxieties and worries have been ticking along for some time prior to the attack.

 What does an Anxiety Attack look like